twuillemin/hash2019-genetic/README.md

  * v0.0.1: Original version
  * v0.0.2: Enhance performances (up to 30x)
  * v0.0.3: Add support for sparse tags and detection of the maximum
+ * v0.1.0: Migrate from Bitbucket to Github
+ * v0.1.1: Fix typo

 # License